 After the operation you will return to the ward.
 There will be six small ‘band-aid’ incision sites across the lower abdomen.
 You will also have a catheter in situ.
 Staff will encourage you to do deep breathing and leg exercises.

 The chance of developing a deep vein thrombosis (DVT) is low, and we do everything possible to minimise that risk.
-You will be fitted with firm stockings which you should wear for three weeks after surgery and continue with a daily injection of Clexane which is a blood thinner.
+You will be fitted with firm stockings which you should wear for three weeks after surgery and continue with a daily injection of Clexane, which stops unwanted blood clots from forming.

 The two main risks of robotic assisted radical prostatectomy are the potential for incontinence and erectile problems.
 The risk of these for you will be discussed in detail as part of the decision-making process.

 Significant bleeding is uncommon now and the chance of requiring a blood transfusion is<10%.